 - MS Project has no functionality to manage change orders.
 Changes happen during projects, and to audit how, when and why they need to be tracked.
 MS Project is not capable of doing this key project management task, and because there is no change order control, stakeholders cannot see the effects of cost and schedule attached to changes.

-- Changing tasks is difficult in MS Project, and thus having a single source of truth for date changes is near impossible.
-The Golden Thread of Change Management will not exist in MS Project if a change occurs.
+- Change management is nearly impossible in MS Project, and thus having a single source of truth for project changes is nearly impossible.
+The Golden Thread of Change Management will not exist in MS Project if change occurs.